BradenEverson/thoth/README.md

 # Usage

 The root of `Thoth` is the `ThothScheduler` struct.
 A configurable scheduler that allows specification of each Task's heap size.
 It performs no allocations and uses a super simple round robin scheduling algorithm, therefore making it deterministic.
+It currently supports x86-64, ARM32(UNTESTED, but thumb works so it probably does) and Thumb architectures.

 ## Cooperative Scheduling